Tonaion02/PathFindingAI/README.md

 - **Line of sight**: implemented Line Of Sight(in an adapted version for tilegame with grid-based movement) to not track player that are hidden from a wall.
 - __A*__: An optimized implementation of the A* algorithm to find an optimal path efficiently.
-- Registering and using the last pos: when the "eye contact" is interrupted, no worries, the AI register the last location of the target and move to that location to explore the area.
+- **Registering and using the last pos**: when the "eye contact" is interrupted, no worries, the AI register the last location of the target and move to that location to explore the area.
-- Idle: a simple routine to explore the area when there isn't many information about the target position.
+- **Idle**: a simple routine to explore the area when there isn't many information about the target position.

 ***
 ## Try the demo